ECTS

 Faculty of Science

-In this introductory course to genetic analysis, the objectives are to learn about the terms, principles, concepts and methods used in formal genetics, as well as their fields of application, particularly in human and medical genetics.
-The course covers the genetics of transmission (Mendelian or non-Mendelian), quantitative genetics and notions of population genetics.
+In this introductory course to genetic analysis, the objectives are to learn the terms, principles, concepts, and methods used in formal genetics, as well as their fields of application, particularly in human and medical genetics.
+This course covers the genetics of transmission (Mendelian and non-Mendelian), quantitative genetics, and concepts of population genetics.
 Throughout the course, close links are established between classical genetics and molecular genetics.

 ECTS